RomiGoldner/Thesis_Imputation_Project/README.md

 - To use MAGIC for the imputaiton, use the pipeline "MAGIC_Pipeline_analysis.Rmd"
 - To use DeepImpute/scGNN for the imputaiton, use the pipeline "Pipeline_analysis_general.Rmd" - follow the instruction of each method on its GitHub page, and upload the imputed CSV file to the pipeline.

-To apply the pipeline for analyzing the gene expression results with the surface protein results, use "raw_data_analysis_with_surface_prot.Rmd".

 ** The annotations file used is attached above and needs to be downloaded to the local computer.

+To apply the pipeline for analyzing the original gene expression results with the surface protein results, use "raw_data_analysis_with_surface_prot.Rmd".

 To easily reproduce MASKING results here are links to the CSV files of the:
 - Original Gene Expression Counts: https://drive.google.com/file/d/19F8MOrpsPifGa8regRby_wqXFv4wb6W-/view?usp=sharing